pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/to-do.md

 - Laws of writing, above
 - Go through tester transcripts and find extra verbs to include to help out (e.g. spit) + bugs
+- Change it so all activities have notes + a separate lol somehow (at the very least this can communicate the key actions the player needs to perform)

 ## Charon